 Some athletes are extremely powerful coming out of the blocks and are therefore better suited to running the 60m or 100m rather than the 200m.

-Dwain Chambers comes to mind as being an extremely good 60m runner due to his power and exploviness, but failed to challenge the worlds elite over the 100m.
+Dwain Chambers comes to mind as being an extremely good 60m runner due to his power and exploviness, but he failed to challenge the worlds elite over the 100m.

 Here are the cues for the 2 point start: